 Creating a health and safety policy

-If you have no employees at all, you are under no obligation to prepare a policy.
+If you have no employees, you are under no obligation to prepare a policy.
 However, you still have a ‘duty of care’ to protect others from danger.
 In such circumstances where there is an accident and a claim results, you may need to show that you have taken this seriously.